 </View>

 As you may have noticed, we're using a View component in the examples to group the buttons.
-Using ghost buttons may cause misalignment with the content since its background is not visible.
+Using ghost buttons may cause misalignment with the content since their background is not visible.

-In this case, you can use Button.Aligner utility which will adjust the space automatically.
+In this case, you can use the Button.Aligner utility, which will adjust the space automatically.
 Passing a position property to it will define which sides of the Button need to be aligned with the content.
-It supports both, string and array values.
+It supports both single string and array values.

 <View gap={3}>